LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

 linear solver module; otherwise :c:func:`SUNNonlinSolGetCurIter` is optional.

-.. c:function:: int SUNNonlinSolGetNumIters(SUNNonlinearSolver NLS, long int *niters)
+.. c:function:: SUNErrCode SUNNonlinSolGetNumIters(SUNNonlinearSolver NLS, long int *niters)

    This *optional* function returns the number of nonlinear solver iterations in the most recent solve.
 This is typically called by the SUNDIALS